dan-bolger/airport_challenge/README.md

 As an air traffic controller
 So that I can avoid accidents
-I want to be able to prevent airplanes landing when the weather is stormy [ ]
+I want to be able to prevent airplanes landing and taking off when the weather is stormy [ ]
 ```

 ## Other points: